Frequently asked questions

 What is the Graduate Application Process for all programs (except Human Relations) in Educational Psychology?Read more

-All students will need to submit an autobiographical application, three letters of recommendation, undergraduate transcripts, and current G.R.E. scores to the Flagstaff campus.
+All students will need to submit an autobiographical application, three letters of recommendation, undergraduate transcripts, and current GRE scores (unless Student Affairs with GPA above 3.0) to the Flagstaff campus.
 An online combined application to the Department and the Graduate College is also required.
 Please see the admissions webpage

 for more information.